horizonafricablockchain/rlgridworld/README.rst

     * W: Wall
     * H: Hole (where the agent will fall if it steps in)

+The goal of the agent is to reach one of the Target locations without falling into a hole or falling out of the edge.
 (More pre-configured environments can be found in EnvSettings)